This text is translated into Russian by google automatic human level neural machine.

 There are many reasons for this not quite standard regional behavior.
 Here is a difficult ecological situation, a difficult climate, remoteness from the centers of world and national culture.
 But let's think about how these reasons are key?
 Ecological situation?
 Of course, there are large cities in the region, and from the south to it (in the same water area of Amur) there are also very large cities in the Middle Kingdom.
 Crystal water taiga keys more and more remains in the field of legends and stories of old-timers.
 But, say, from a much more polluted and environmentally problematic South Ural, the departure is much less.
 Yes, and from the capitals with their many hours of traffic jams, smog and other environmental joys, people are not yet running into environmentally friendly taiga.
 In any case, it does not do this en masse.

-Speaking about difficult climatic conditions, as a rule, they forget that the region includes more than 36% of the territory of the country and stretches from the south to the north for thousands of kilometers.
-Yes, here are the poles of cold, frozen areas of the Arctic Circle.
-Only lives there less than 10% of the Far East.
-With the environment, by the way, everything is in order there.
-In the Amur and Primorye, where, in fact, the main human resources are located, the climate is not completely Hawaiian.
-But, certainly, not the most difficult in the country.
-In any case, watermelons are ripening, and wheat and corn are growing.
+Speaking about difficult climatic conditions, as a rule, people forget that the region includes more than 36% of the country's territory and stretches from south to north for thousands of kilometers.
+Yes, there are poles of cold, frozen areas of the Arctic.
+Only less than 10% of the Far East live there.
+By the way, everything is in order there with ecology.
+In Priamurye and Primorye, where, in fact, the main human resources are located, the climate is not quite Hawaiian.
+But, certainly not the hardest in the country.
+Anyway, watermelons are ripening, and wheat and corn are growing.

 Until recently, put forward and political arguments.
 Say, we, the Far East, carried out our difficult mission, were the outpost of the country in the APR, and now they have forgotten about us.
 Today this argument also does not work.
 High authorities have firmly mastered the region.
 His visits have become familiar.
 The importance of the Far East was not expressed only by the most lazy.
 What's the matter?
 Why talk about "leaving" does not stop?
 And today more and more sound, much more weighty, arguments of the departing: there is no work, there are no career prospects.
 Perhaps, paradoxically it sounds: the region today is not labor-inefficient, but labor-surplus.
 That's why they leave.
 Let's try to understand.